-This report presents the Generation Expansion Planning Studies carried out by the Transmission and Generation Planning Branch of the Ceylon Electricity Board for the period 2020-2039.
-The Report also includes information on the existing generation system, generation planning methodology, system demand forecast and investment and implementation plans for the proposed projects and recommends the adoption of the least cost plant sequence derived for the base case and emphasizes the timely implementation of the plan to avoid energy shortfalls.
+This report presents the generation expansion planning studies carried out by the Transmission and Generation Planning Branch of the Ceylon Electricity Board, for the period 2020-2039.
+The report includes information on the existing generation system, generation planning methodology, system demand forecast, investment and implementation plans for the proposed projects and recommends the most economical sequence of generating capacity additions to meet the least cost and government policies while maintaining the statutory reliability criteria.
+The final summarized results of the planning studies are presented in the "revised base case plan" as given in Table E.2